lee-blake/CME-Commitment-to-Change/Design/UseCases.md

 - Administrators
   - Administrators are appointed by the owner of the platform to manage it.
 - Clinicians
-  - Clinicians  are physicians and practicioners that use the platform to make and keep commitments.
+  - Clinicians  are physicians and practitioners that use the platform to make and keep commitments.
 In most, but not all, cases, they will be in some form of continuing medical education (CME).
 - CME Providers